Carlolius/dots/README.md

-# Dots
+# 🟢 🟠 🔴 Dots
-This repository contains my personal dotfiles, and other different configurations that are useful.
+This repository contains my personal dotfiles, managed by [Dotdrop][dotdrop].
-I use [Dotdrop][dotdrop] to help having same dotfiles for different hosts.

 ## Installation
 To install the **dots** repository in a new host you need to clone the [Dotdrop][dotdrop] submodule, the easiest way is use the `--recurse-submodules` flag.
-The best way is to use a Python virtualenv.
+I install it in a Python virtualenv.
 ~~~
 git clone --recurse-submodules https://github.com/Carlolius/dots.git
 virtualenv -p python3 env